stadium-software/repeater-datagrid/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 # Connector
-Set up your connector to your datasource as you normally would or change the sample connectors to connect to your "StadiumFilterData" database.
+A database connector to the "StadiumFilterData" database is required

 ## StadiumFilterData Queries
-The module requires four data sets:
+The module requires the following data:

-1. The total number of records (to calculate the number of pages)
+1. The total number of records.
+This is used to calculate the number of pages
-2. The data to be attached to the *Repeater* (from a database or an API)
+2. A page of data to be displayed in the *Repeater* (from a database or an API)

-Create the queries below and press the "Fetch Fields & Parameters" button to run the example application.
-These queries include parameters to facilitate DataGrid *paging* and *sorting*.

 ![](images/DBQueries.png)

 ### "TotalRecords" Query
+Create a query called "TotalRecords".
+The result is used to calulate the total number of pages in the *Repeater*
 ```sql
 select count(ID) as total from MyData
 ```

-### "Select" Query
+### "BasicSelect" Query
+Create a query called "BasicSelect".
+This will return a page of data that must be attached to the *Repeater*

+The "BasicSelect" query include the parameters below to facilitate *paging*:
+1. @offsetRows: The number of records to skip
+2. @pageSize: The number of records to fetch

-NOTE: When pasting this SQL into Stadium and pressing the "Fetch Fields & Parameters" button, an error will pop up.
+**NOTE: When pasting this SQL into Stadium and pressing the "Fetch Fields & Parameters" button, an error will pop up.
 This is expected and not a problem.
-You need to set the Type option for the parameters called "offsetRows" and "pageSize" to "Int64" as shown below and press the "Fetch Fields & Parameters" button again.
+You need to set the Type option for the parameters called "offsetRows" and "pageSize" to "Int64" as shown below and press the "Fetch Fields & Parameters" button again.**

 ![](images/SQLErrorParameters.png)